MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-8.2.0/migrate-az-9.0.0-eventhub.md

 - Parameter `-VirtualNetworkRule` is changing type from `Microsoft.Azure.Commands.EventHub.Models.PSNWRuleSetVirtualNetworkRulesAttributes[]` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.INwRuleSetVirtualNetworkRules[]`.
 Please use `New-AzEventHubVirtualNetworkRuleConfig` cmdlet to construct an in-memory object which can then be fed as input to `-VirtualNetworkRule`.
 - `-ResourceId` parameter would be deprecated.
 Henceforth, resource id can be provided to `-InputObject` parameter.
 - `-InputObject` parameter set would have a change in behaviour.
 Refer the [section](#behavior-of--inputobject) to know more.
+- Parameter 'Name' has been renamed to 'NamespaceName'.

 ### Get-AzEventHubNetworkRuleSet

 - Output type has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSNetworkRuleSetAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.INetworkRuleSet`.
+- Parameter 'Namespace' has been renamed to 'NamespaceName'.

 ## Authorization Rules and SAS Keys